koko1313/js-car-game/README.md

 # Car game

 A simple car game using HTML5 canvas and Vanilla JavaScript.
-Teaching project showing friends of mine the interesting things in JavaScript.
+Teaching project showing friends of mine the interesting things in JavaScript and the best code practices.

 ## Main topics